 Members of the public are welcome to take photographs and video of works on display, unless otherwise noted, provided they do not endanger works of art, interfere with the viewing experience of others, impede access in any way, or violate copyright laws.

 - Share photos from your visit!
-Tag @thewaltersartmuseum on Instagram, Facebook, and Twitter.
+Tag @thewaltersartmuseum on Instagram and Facebook and @walters_museum on Twitter.

 - Use only handheld cameras (shoulder/neck straps are permitted).

 - Look for signage in the galleries indicating where photography is or is not permissible.